-Why you are resisting joy and how to let go of the resistance
+Embracing joy: how to let go of your resistance to happiness

 Allowing yourself to feel joy, barriers to joy, permission to feel happy